dimitrismistriotis/dimitrismistriotis.github.io/_posts/2017-01-07-deploy_rails.md

 contemplate on how much software is available for us in the open source world, how many companies have a version of their offering available to anyone, and generally how much material is available in the form of documentation, tutorials, or simple blog posts.
+We live in an era that we can stand on the shoulders of giants from where we can steal like artists...

 The main target of this post was to separate the steps into single units of work and have many checkpoints after each one of them.
 For most cases of the